People's Liberation Army Air Force: 1990s to 2000s

 In the late 1980s and early 1990s, PLAAF still remained a large yet antiqued force.
-As of 1995, the air force consisted of approximately 4,500 combat aircraft based on the 1950s and 1960s technologies, which were approaching the end of their service life.
+As of 1995, the air force consisted of approximately 4,500 combat aircraft based on 50s and 60s technologies, which were approaching the end of their service life.
 The overall force strategy is defensive, with the primary objectives limited to protecting cities, airbases, economic and industrial centers, and important institutions and facilities.
-The air fleet continued to shrink, with RAND Corporation predicting PLAAF being halved by the early 2000s.
+The air fleet continued to shrink, with RAND Corporation predicting PLAAF would be halved by the early 2000s.
 PLAAF leadership also lacked strategic options, given the severe constraints in China's budgets, manpower, and technology at the time.
 The force lacked joint operation capabilities, had no combat experience since 1979, and lacked command and control infrastructure to support offensive operations beyond the Chinese borders.
 The Chinese aviation industrial base was inadequate and weak, and China lacked the capacity to produce modern avionics, composites, turbofan engines, and integrated systems.

-Despite the difficulties, PLAAF was determined to introduce modern airpower and secure technological self-sufficiency.
-The air force inducted Sukhoi Su-27, the most sophisticated fighter Soviets had at the time.
+Despite the difficulties, PLAAF was determined to introduce modern air power and secure technological self-sufficiency.
+The air force inducted the Sukhoi Su-27, the most sophisticated fighter Soviets had at the time.
 The sales were approved in December 1990, with three fighters delivered to China before the disintegration of the Soviet Union in 1991.
-Contract with Soviet Union and later Russia also included manufacture license for China to build the Su-27 domestically, which helped Chinese aviation industry to accumulate know-how and experience.
+Contracts with the Soviet Union and later Russia also included manufacture license for China to build the Su-27 domestically, which helped the Chinese aviation industry to accumulate know-how and experience.
 Other technology transfer and license agreements were also signed between China and countries such as Russia, France, Israel, which allowed Chinese access to many state-of-the-art technologies.
 China and Western countries also made several attempted to modernize the aging Chinese fleet in the form of Peace Pearl program and Chengdu Super 7.
-However, the political fallout from the 1989 Tiananmen Square protests terminated some of these efforts.
+However, the political fallout from the 1989 Tiananmen Square protests and massacre terminated some of these efforts.

 In the early 1990s, PLAAF continued to invest in domestic aircraft programs, including the J-10, the Project Sabre II, and the Sino-Pakistani FC-1.
-However, the concerns over the US possible intervention during Taiwan independence scenario in 1992 to 1993 pressurized PLAAF to build near-term combat capability by prioritizing procurement of foreign platforms, which led to the further induction of platforms such as Sukhoi Su-30 and S-300 PMU-1.
+However, the concerns over the US possible intervention during a Taiwan independence scenario in 1992 to 1993 pressurized PLAAF to build near-term combat capability by prioritizing procurement of foreign platforms, which led to the further induction of platforms such as the Sukhoi Su-30 and the S-300 PMU-1.